saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 Documentation link here - https://learn.microsoft.com/en-us/azure/aks/upgrade-cluster?tabs=azure-cli#remove-usage-of-deprecated-apis-recommended <br /><br />

 ## Execute the Upgrade
-When you are ready for executing the upgrades - please ensure the following things.
+Once the Planning is done - and you are now ready to exucute the upgrade (manually or automatic) - here are some best practices and guidance for executing an AKS upgrade.

 ### Pre-Upgrade Validation

-- IP addresses availability - Azure CNI
+#### Underlying Azure Resources

+##### Networking
-Ensure that the **IP address availability** is enough to cater to the **Node Surge** and **Pods Per Node** configurations.
-More information here - https://learn.microsoft.com/en-us/azure/aks/azure-cni-overview#plan-ip-addressing-for-your-cluster <br /><br />
+As we have seen during the planning process - an upgrade process will end up creating new nodes (or nodepools).
+One will need to ensure that the **IP address availability** in your Azure subnet is enough to cater to the **Node Surge** and **Pods Per Node** configurations, depending on the CNI that you have used.
+For example, in case of Azure CNI - how to plan for your IP addresses that will also take into account upgrade process is provided here [https://learn.microsoft.com/en-us/azure/aks/azure-cni-overview#plan-ip-addressing-for-your-cluster Plan IP Addressing]

+TIP
 If the AKS Cluster is making use of **Overlay OR Dynamic-IP-Allocation** mode, then one can make use of **Node Network Configuration (NNC)** by using the **kubectl get nnc** command to know the number of Pod IPs allocated per node.
 Example as below: <br />
 ![kubectl get nnc](/images/nnc.png) <br /><br />

 More information on Azure CNI Overlay networking in AKS here - https://learn.microsoft.com/en-us/azure/aks/azure-cni-overlay <br />
 More information on Azure CNI networking for Dynamic IP allocation in AKS here - https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni-dynamic-ip-allocation <br /><br />

-Also to monitor **IP subnet usage** using a Workbook for an AKS Cluster using **Dynamic-IP-Allocation mode**, the same can be done by using the Workbook by the name **Subnet IP Usage**.
+TIP: Monitoring IP exhaustion can become difficult.
+Azure provides a Workbook by the name **Subnet IP Usage**, which can help in monitoring IP Subnet Address Usage.
 More information here - https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni-dynamic-ip-allocation#monitor-ip-subnet-usage <br /><br />

-- Resource quota availability
+##### Resource quota
 Ensure that the resource quota for the VMs of the NodePool is enough to cater to the configured value of **Node Surge**<br /><br />

+#### Application Pods

-- Pod Resiliency and placement
+##### Pod Resiliency and placement
 Pod Disruption Budget allows a control over how many pods can be down at the same time during voluntary disruptions - like an upgrade process.
 More information on Pod Disruption Budgets can be found here - https://kubernetes.io/docs/tasks/run-application/configure-pdb/ <br /><br />

+TIP: For Zone-redundant Nodepools ensure that Node Surge is in the multiples of 3 <br /><br />

 - Stateful Sets --**??**

-For Zone-redundant Nodepools ensure that Node Surge is in the multiples of 3 <br /><br />
-- Downtime
-Kubernetes/AKS Upgrades can be disruptive.
-To minimize the disruptions, certain measures can be put in place as below: <br />
-**1. Node Surge** <br />
-**2. Pod Disruption Budget (PDB)** <br />
-**3. NodePool-level Blue-Green set-up**<br />
-**4. AKS Cluster-level Blue-Green set-up** <br />
+##### AKS Cluster-level Blue-Green set-up** <br />
 AKS Cluster-level Blue-Green set-up is the safest option to perform the AKS upgrades.
 This option gives a better ability to validate the functioning of the applications post an upgrade and it also provides an easy way to perform the roll-back.
 This option is may prove expensive - cost wise. <br /><br />
 ![AKS Blue-Green set-up](/images/AKSBlueGreen.png) <br />
 Diagram courtesy - https://learn.microsoft.com/en-us/azure/architecture/guide/aks/blue-green-deployment-for-aks#architecture<br />